Designing Plugins

 If the plugin needs to return results and export them as variables for subsequent tasks after execution, you can refer to exports

-A plugin is a Docker image, so publishing a plugin means you need to publish the image to an image source.
+A plugin is a Docker image, so publishing a plugin means that you need to publish the image to an image registry.

-For globally available plugins, it is recommended to publish to Docker Hub.
+For globally available plugins, you can also publish them to Docker Hub.

 # Publish Image